grandchild/linux_installer/README.md

 `install_linux.go` contains the Linux-specific system calls and application-menu, uninstaller and pre-/post-hooks (which are all OS-specific).

+`gui/gui.go` describes the GUI's behavior.
+It contains the event handlers at the top, followed by the constructor.
+The second half of the code are various functions the GUI code uses, such as switching from one screen to the next, or checking on the installer's progress.

 `config.go` defines the structure for the config.yml file.
 It is used throughout the code, for accessing variables and options.